 Subprime mortgages are harder to get than they were just a few years ago, but they are still available.
 Just be mindful of the interest rates and fees.
 Even a one percentage point difference in your interest rate could add tens of thousands of dollars to the price of your home over the course of a 30-year mortgage.

-How to get mortgages for bad credit
+How to get mortgages for those with bad credit

 If you’ve been denied for a mortgage loan because of having bad credit, ask the lender for the exact reasons.
 In some cases, a bigger down payment, correcting an error, or providing additional information may increase your chances of getting approved the second time around.